 Residents of states with higher permitting standards have used recognition and reciprocity agreements to get around licensing rules that might disqualify them from concealed carrying (or are just deemed too great a hassle).
 Last year, some North Carolina residents were found to be skirting their state’s basic handgun training class requirement, which includes a mandatory live-fire component, by obtaining concealed carry permits from neighboring Virginia, where the permit process is more relaxed.
 Permits from Virginia are valid in North Carolina, and only ask applicants to pay a fee, watch a gun safety video, and answer an online questionnaire.
 Attorney General Mark R. Herring announced in December that Virginia would disband recognition agreements with 25 states, including North Carolina.
-But last week Governor Terry McAuliffe brokered a deal to reverse the new rule, enraging gun violence prevention advocates.
+But a month later, Governor Terry McAuliffe brokered a deal to reverse the new rule, enraging gun violence prevention advocates.

 Even if Virginia were still moving toward toughening its permitting rules, North Carolinians unwilling to visit the range would still have had their choice of options.
 Utah and Arizona not only have no live fire requirements, but also allow people to apply for their permits from anywhere in the country (Utah permit classes are popular as far away as Maryland, for instance).
 Through recognition agreements, permits from those two states are valid in three dozen others, making it possible for their holders to criss-cross the country toting concealed guns, without anyone having verified that their aim is true.